 Rebuilt from the ashes of the market square, which was obliterated in the Second World War, Riga Town Hall Square stands poised and beautiful.
 Surrounded by the House of the Blackheads and Town Hall, you can practically feel the historical significance drumming beneath your feet.

 Planning your trip

 We've put together some handy hints and tips to help you plan your own trip to Riga.
 Read on to find out everything the gay traveler should know before they go.

-How to get there: Most visitors to Riga will arrive by flying into the Riga International Airport, although you may need to transit elsewhere in Europe, depending on how far away you will be coming from.
+How to get there: Most visitors to Riga will fly into the Riga International Airport, although you may need to transit elsewhere in Europe, depending on how far away you will be coming from.
 If you're already in Europe it's also possible to get to Riga from many European cities by bus, train and car, or even by ferry from Stockholm.
 For those flying, the airport is about 10km (6 miles) out of the city, but you can only get to the city center via bus, taxi or (our top pick) a private transfer.

 Visa requirements: Travelers from other Schengen Zone countries as well as countries such as the United States, Canada, Australia and the United Kingdom don't need a visa to visit Latvia for up to 90 days but do make sure you check your personal visa requirements to ensure you have the correct travel documents.
 Other nationalities may need to apply for a visa, so again, check before you make any travel arrangements for Riga!

 Vaccinations: All travelers to Latvia should be up to date with routine vaccinations for things like measles, mumps, chickenpox etc. and covid-19.
 It's also recommended that travelers are vaccinated against hepatitis A and B. Make sure you check the CDC website and speak to your doctor or travel nurse before heading to Riga to ensure you have the required vaccinations.